-3.1 Precipitation
+2.2 Precipitation

-Precipitation was recorded using a meteorological station installed in the experimental area.
-The precision of the rain gauge was 0.3 mm.
-Precipitation was recorded every 10 min and the rainfall intensity was also calculated in a 10 min basis, expressed in $mm h^{-1}$.
-Precipitation data were grouped into two different categories according to the daily mean rainfall intensity (I), the maximum precipitation intensity (in a 10 min basis) of the day (I{max}), and number of days between precipitation periods.
+Precipitation was recorded using a rain gauge was of 0.3 mm of precision.
+Precipitation was recorded every 10 minutes and the rainfall intensity was also calculated in a 10 minute basis, expressed in mm/h.
+Precipitation data were grouped into two different categories according to the daily mean rainfall intensity (I), the maximum precipitation intensity (in a 10 minute basis) of the day (I{max}), and number of days between precipitation periods.
 The mean duration of rainy and dry spells was calculated for each period.